-Otherwise, get a large water dish that you bury partway into the substrate to allow the skink to climb in easily.
-It should be fairly deep but add small rocks or pebbles that your skink can use to climb out so it doesn’t risk drowning.
+Otherwise, get a large water dish buried partway into the substrate, allowing the skink to climb in easily.
+It should be fairly deep but add small rocks or pebbles that your skink can use to climb out, so it doesn’t risk drowning.

-Make sure the dish is easy to clean since skinks love to drag in the substrate and make regular cleaning a necessity.
+Ensure the dish is easy to clean since skinks love to drag in the substrate which make regular cleaning necessary.

 Red-eyed crocodile skinks need high humidity.

-Red eyed crocodile skinks need between 70-90% humidity.
-Once your skink is getting ready to shed, make sure you keep it on the higher end of the range.
+Red-eyed crocodile skinks need between 70-90% humidity.
+Once your skink is ready to shed, keep it on the higher end of the range.

-You will need to mist the enclosure at least twice a day or setup a mister to help maintaining humidity at the right levels. peat moss can help retain humidity longer.
+You will need to mist the enclosure at least twice a day or setup a mister to help maintain humidity at the right levels. peat moss can help retain humidity longer.